 Even without the need for a loan, marijuana businesses need a way to deposit money and write checks to partners and employees.
 Some marijuana businesses do use traditional banks for their day-to-day banking needs, but hide the true nature of their business.
 Some even go as far as spraying their cash with air fresheners to cover up the tell-tale odor of marijuana.
 Others use third-party services for debit card sales and related merchant services.

 Securing financing for a marijuana business is quite difficult, but the rewards are potentially huge in this rapidly growing market.
-The laws regulating marijuana businesses are also rapidly changing.
-Contact an attorney for a free initial case assessment to learn about the latest laws in your specific jurisdiction.
+The laws regulating marijuana businesses are also rapidly changing, so it's very important to understand current law and stay ahead of the curve.
+Contact a business law attorney near you and learn about the latest laws in your specific jurisdiction.